Work permit application in kenya

 A Class D Work Permit in Kenya, also known as a Work Visa, is issued to foreign nationals who wish to work and reside in Kenya.
 It may be granted to individuals with a specific employment offer, or to companies and organizations seeking to employ foreign nationals for specialized roles.

-The application process is closely monitored by the Kenya Department of Immigration Services to protect local employment opportunities.
+The application process for work permit for kenyais closely monitored by the Kenya Department of Immigration Services to protect local employment opportunities.
 However, strategically qualified expatriates or key employees of foreign companies are eligible to apply for a Class D Work Permit.

-The official government fees for a Class D Work Permit in Kenya are as follows:
+The official government fee for a Work Permit in Kenya are as follows,

 To apply for a Class D Work Permit, you will need the following.